 - Google+: People joke about it being the Hufflepuff House of search engines, but you shouldn’t dismiss it immediately.
 Besides its easy connectivity to YouTube, Google+ posts will appear in Google’s search index.
 I, for one, welcome our new Google overlords!

-In summary, there’s a social media platform for every audience and too many to use all at once.
+There’s a social media platform for every audience and too many to use all at once.
 Pick the ones that work for you, and then tell all your friends.